-Projected climate changes could increase vulnerability of forests, fish and wildlife that depend on them, but presenters also summarized studies that point to effective adaptation strategies.
+Projected climate changes could increase vulnerability of forests, and the fish and wildlife that depend on them, but presenters also summarized studies that point to effective adaptation strategies.
 Anticipating future conditions can guide plant selection for forest restoration, so that plantings are more resilient to the changing Pacific NW climate.
-Restoring the forest along streambanks, modeling shows, can help cool streams in the long run to preserve cold water refugia, even as general climatic changes would tend to push stream temperatures warmer.
-Even if it's challenging, communicating with friends and family about climate science can make a difference.
+Restoring the forest along stream banks, modeling shows, can help cool streams in the long run to preserve cold water refugia, even as general climatic changes would tend to push stream temperatures warmer.

 Steve Wise, SRBWC: Climate Adaptation in the Sandy Introduction

 Robin Dobson, USFS: Restoration at the Sandy River Delta

 Constance Harrington, USDA Forest Service: How do Trees Know When to Start and Stop Growing?
 And How Will That Change in the Future?

 Kathie Dello, ICCRI: Is this the New Normal?
 Putting Climate into Context in Oregon

 Casey Justice, CRITFC: Can Stream and Riparian Restoration Offset Climate Change Impacts to Salmon Populations?